Mega Man: Powered Up

 Unused/Unseen Graphics

-Toad Man actually makes a very small appearance in this title, though surprisingly enough he's impossible to see without hacking the game and getting the downloadable content.
+Toad Man from Mega Man 4 makes a very small appearance in this title, though surprisingly enough he's impossible to see without hacking the game and getting the downloadable content.
 A sprite of the character can be seen embedded in the textures for Roll's Rainy Day outfit, which is itself modeled after a frog.
-However, due to the size of the image on the screen and the fact that it's obscured by the rest of the character model, the sprite is impossible to see in normal gameplay.
+In game, he appears on the back of Roll's raincoat.
+Again, due to the size of the image on the screen and the fact that it's obscured by the rest of the character model, the sprite is impossible to see in normal gameplay.

 Level Editor Icons